-Keep Image Open: Displays the image in the Image Organizer when the acquisition is complete for immediate inspection.

-Multichannel Acquire: Uses the existing Multichannel acquire setup; adjust the Multichannel Acquire settings prior to performing a Virtual Tissue acquisition.

-Compress Tile Files: Reduces the size of the image files.
+- Keep image open: Displays the image in the Image Organizer when the acquisition is complete for immediate inspection. - Multichannel acquisition: Uses the existing Multichannel acquisitions setup you need to adjust the Multichannel acquisitions settings prior to scanning slides. - Compress tile files: Reduces the size of the image files.

-- Use the scroll bar to adjust the compression. - Generally a compression of 10:1 or 20:1 is adequate (meaning a compression of 20:1 will take a 100 MB image file and compress it to around 5 MB).
+Use the scroll bar to adjust the compression.

+Generally a compression of 10:1 or 20:1 is adequate (meaning a compression of 20:1 will take a 100 MB image file and compress it to around 5 MB).